matdev83/ninjatrader-autodocs-tools/ReflectionGenerator/README.md

 AnotherOne
 ```

 If a type's full name (including namespace) contains any of these stopwords, its file will not be generated.
+This may be useful if you plan to run this tool locally while you have some custom code to be ignored in the process.

 ## Output